digitalchild/wp-staging/README.md

  - Allow to pass database script as argument
  - Make it work on cpanel systems
  - Make creating database and user optional
+ - Option to remove all other users but specified ids (good for testing ecommerce features)